-WAC 246-370-090 Temperature
+WAC 246-370-080 Temperature

-Summary of changes: 090 Temperature
+Summary of changes: 080 Temperature

-- Added: Maximum and minimum temperature requirements - Added: Requirement for the preparation of an extreme temperature readiness plan.
+• Added: Maximum and minimum temperature requirements

+• Added: Requirement for the preparation of an extreme temperature readiness plan.

-Language Comparison: 090 Temperature
+Language Comparison: 080 Temperature

-246-370-090 Draft 246-366-090 & -100 246-366A-095 -100 Heating, ventilating and/or air conditioning systems shall be equipped with automatic room temperature controls.
-(1) A school official shall ensure the development and implementation of an extreme temperature readiness plan for non-specialized rooms when: (a) A school facility is occupied by students and: (i) Classroom temperatures are outside of the range of 65 degrees - 79 degrees Fahrenheit; or -095 The entire facility inhabited by students and employees shall be heated during school hours to maintain a minimum temperature of 65 degrees Fahrenheit except for gymnasiums which shall be maintained at a minimum temperature of 60 degrees Fahrenheit.
-School officials shall: (1) Heat occupied areas of school buildings during school hours and school-sponsored events to maintain a minimum temperature of sixty-five degrees Fahrenheit except for gymnasiums and hallways, which must be maintained at a minimum temperature of sixty degrees Fahrenheit. (ii) Hallways and common area temperatures are outside of the range of 60 degrees - 79 degrees Fahrenheit.
+246-370-080 Draft 246-366-090 & -100 246-366A-095 -100 Heating, ventilating and/or air conditioning systems shall be equipped with automatic room temperature controls.
+(1) A school official shall ensure the development of an extreme temperature readiness plan and implement the plan when a school facility is occupied by students and either of the following conditions apply: (a) Classroom temperatures are outside of the range of 65 degrees to 79 degrees Fahrenheit; or (b) Hallways, gymnasiums, and common area temperatures are outside of the range of 60 degrees to 79 degrees Fahrenheit. -090 The entire facility inhabited by students and employees shall be heated during school hours to maintain a minimum temperature of 65 degrees Fahrenheit except for gymnasiums which shall be maintained at a minimum temperature of 60 degrees Fahrenheit.
+School officials shall: (1) Heat occupied areas of school buildings during school hours and school-sponsored events to maintain a minimum temperature of sixty-five degrees Fahrenheit except for gymnasiums and hallways, which must be maintained at a minimum temperature of sixty degrees Fahrenheit.
 (2) A school official may consult with a local health officer to develop an extreme temperature readiness plan.

-WAC 246-370-100 Noise
+WAC 246-370-090 Noise

-Summary of changes: 100 Noise
+Summary of changes: 090 Noise

-Language Comparison: 100 Noise
+Language Comparison: 090 Noise